orionrobots/orionrobots.github.io/_posts/2006-03-06-report-from-nj-storming-robots.md

 OrionRobots now has an exclusive on the fun at the New Jersey Storming Robots event, which took place in the Hilton in Brunswick New Jersey throughout last week and the weekend.

-Eric Sophie summed up most of it with the brief words "What a great time!", and it was.
+Eric Sophie summed up most of it with the brief words "What a great time!" and it was.

 ![The Storming Robots Booth](/galleries/2006-03-06-report-from-nj-storming-robots/storming-booth.jpg)